How much to replace generator

 Can I install a generator myself?

-While some homeowners with electrical experience may be able to install a smaller portable generator themselves, it's generally recommended to hire a licensed and insured electrician for a whole-home generator installation.
-Proper safety and code compliance are important.
+While some homeowners with electrical experience may be able to install a smaller, portable generator themselves, it's generally recommended to hire a licensed electrician for a whole-home generator replacement to ensure it's done safely and up to code.

 Connect with certified professionals in your area